CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FirmwareUnsupportedVersionUpgrade.md

 HasPhysicalIdentity returns a boolean if a field has been set.

+### SetPhysicalIdentityNil

+`func (o *FirmwareUnsupportedVersionUpgrade) SetPhysicalIdentityNil(b bool)`

+ SetPhysicalIdentityNil sets the value for PhysicalIdentity to be an explicit nil

+### UnsetPhysicalIdentity
+`func (o *FirmwareUnsupportedVersionUpgrade) UnsetPhysicalIdentity()`

+UnsetPhysicalIdentity ensures that no value is present for PhysicalIdentity, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)